Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 \subsubsection{Conventional Implementation}

-In an NMC system, the description of the model at each state and the state itself (if being computed) must be physically realized in the neural fabric, so $C_p \approx M_S$.
-In contrast, in Von Neumann, the description of the model and its states will exist in memory.
-For non-trivial model sizes, this would primarily consist of non-local DRAM storage.
+In a Von Neumann implementation, the description of the model and its states reside in memory, and a fixed pool of processors executes a schedule over that stored representation.
+For non-trivial problem sizes, much of the state and connectivity will typically live in a memory hierarchy that ultimately includes off-chip DRAM, and the computation proceeds by repeatedly fetching data, applying local update rules, and writing updated state back to memory.

-We can look to $G_{mesh}$ to estimate the total computational cost of simulating our mesh on $p$ processors.
+We can use $G_{mesh}$ to estimate the computational costs of simulating the mesh on $p$ processors under a standard parallel-graph view of execution.

-\textit{Time: } Per equation \ref{eqn:Brent}, the speed of a mesh-based algorithm on a parallel computer with $p$ processors will be limited by the computational depth of the overall graph and the number of iterations, which is $T_{\inf S}\times M_T$.
+\textit{Time: } Per Definition \ref{def:timeComplexity}, the time on a parallel computer with $p$ processors is bounded by the depth of the computation and the available parallelism.
+For this mesh family, the depth is set by the per-site update depth composed across $M_T$ iterations, i.e., $T_{\inf,mesh} = M_T T_{\inf S}$, while the total work scales as $T_{1,\text{mesh}}=M_S M_T T_{1S}$.

-\textit{Space: } As with NMC, there is no need to store the entirety of $G_{mesh}$ on the conventional hardware.
-Rather, we can assume an ideal conventional system with a common memory shared by all $p$ processors.
-The size of that memory would scale with the number of mesh points, $M_S$
+\textit{Space / Footprint: } Under a stored-program model, the processor resources scale with $p$, and the required memory footprint scales with the number of state locations (and any stored representation of the local connectivity).
+For the present stylized mesh example, we summarize this footprint as scaling linearly with $M_S$:

-\textit{Energy: } Per equation \ref{eqn:energy_conv}, the energy of a conventional system will generally always scale with the total amount of work performed in the application.
-In this case, this effectively becomes the size of the fully unrolled $G$.
+\textit{Energy: } To remain architecture-agnostic, we adopt the scheduled work/access baseline (Definition~\ref{def:energy_vn}), under which conventional energy scales with the number of executed operations and memory accesses.
+For this mesh example, this implies an energy scaling that tracks the total work (up to platform-dependent constants and memory-access factors), yielding: